 At St Bernadette’s, Baptised Catholic children in Year 3 will make their First Holy Communion during a Mass held at Holy Family Church in the Summer Term.
 Preparation for this important sacrament takes place throughout the RE curriculum and in the form of after school meetings where parents meet with Fr Fretch and the children are supported by Catechists.

 Confirmation is one of the seven Sacraments of the Church.

-It is the second of the three sacraments of initiation into the Church which are necessary for people to become full members of the Church.
+It is one of the three sacraments of initiation into the Church which are necessary for people to become full members of the Church.
 The other two Sacraments of initiation are the Sacraments of Baptism and Eucharist.

-Through Confirmation the seven gifts of the Holy Spirit are received: wisdom, knowledge, reverence, understanding, courage, right-judgement and awe.
+Through Confirmation the seven gifts of the Holy Spirit are received: wisdom, understanding, counsel, fortitude, knowledge, piety and fear of the Lord.
 These gifts can help a person to live as a follower of Christ.